 A warm welcome goes a long way toward making employees feel like part of the team, especially when it comes from more than one person.
 All it takes is a small effort from a few people.

-Finally, you’ll want to give employees a welcome pack with a few gifts, like branded stationary and a company t-shirt, to let them know how excited you are to have them on the team.
+Finally, you’ll want to give employees a welcome pack with a few gifts, like branded stationery and a company t-shirt, to let them know how excited you are to have them on the team.
 Be sure to also include an orientation schedule for new employees to get a clear picture of upcoming activities.

 Hardware and software